Congressmen react to assassination of Iranian leader

-WASHINGTON — All three members of Congress representing northeast Indiana are praising President Donald Trump for ordering a drone strike that killed Iranian general and terrorist Qassem Soleimani late Thursday.
+All three of Indiana’s delegation to Congress representing northeast Indiana have praised President Donald Trump for ordering a drone strike that killed Iranian general and reported terrorist Qassem Soleimani late Thursday.

-The slain general mobilized heavily armed militias across the region against the United States and its allies, extending Iran's influence to the Mediterranean, the Associated Press reported.
+The slain general was a towering figure in the Middle East who mobilized heavily-armed militias across the region against the United States and its allies, extending Iran’s influence to the Mediterranean, the Associated Press reported.

 “Soleimani was a terrible foe of the United States and responsible for thousands of American lives lost.
 If he is dead, justice has been served.
 Tehran’s next move should be a wise one,” Rep. Jim Banks, R-3rd, posted on his Facebook page prior to confirmation of Soleimani’s death.